-What Can a Handyman Do in Anderson, South Carolina?
+What Can a Handyman Do Without a License in Anderson, South Carolina?

 In Anderson (Anderson County), most “handyman” work is legal without a South Carolina contractor license if each job stays under the state’s small-project threshold and you are not performing work that requires a separate trade license (electrical/plumbing/HVAC).
 Even when exempt from state contractor licensing, you typically still must obtain a City of Anderson business license and pull building permits when the scope triggers permitting (water heater, structural work, service panel work, etc.).